mehulthakral/logic_detector/README.md

 3. start and end specify the range of random numbers to be generated.
 Ex : if start=1, end=1000, then numbers in the range [1,1000] are generated.

+4. generator specifies a custom random data generator for an argument.
+It is a callable which takes no arguments.
+It can also be a string which has a function inside.
+The function must not take any arguments.